|

 linux.conf.au 2006, bring it on - 10:25

 Mike Beattie and his crew have put on another awesome conference this year.
-Some of the highlights are going toe Van Jacobson (yes that Van Jacobson) with suggestions on how to improve the speed and integration of the Linux tcp stack.
+Some of the highlights are going to be Van Jacobson (yes that Van Jacobson) with suggestions on how to improve the speed and integration of the Linux tcp stack.
 Damien Conway's keynote (I really tried to get Damien to lca last year but alas he had to pull out for various reasons), Dave Miller, the guy who melted all our brains at CALU in Melbourne and lca in Sydney.
 And a whole heap of other stuff, if you are not here, why the heck not?
 Heck as Mike said in the conference handbook, they even improved on the cardboard cutout Linus technology we used in Canberra last year to the extent you can talk with Linus in a real interactive conversation, though Mike does request that no one try to fold him up and take him home in their suitcase.
 Right now I have just been taking notes in a tutorial from Andrew Fitsimon on open source graphic design.
 Showing off the features and capabilities of inkscape, scribus, the gimp, fontforge and how to produce web and print quality stuff well.
 The tools are amazing, and in the hands of a graphic designer as capable as Andrew some cool stuff can be created.
 Looking forward to a whole lot more cool geekery over the coming days.
 Wed, 21 Dec 2005

 Not so much pay for, more a case of implicitly support - 10:45